Jun (musician)

-Jun (stylized as JUN; born in Kobe, Hyōgo) is a Japanese visual kei rock musician and singer-songwriter who is currently the guitarist of GOTCHAROCKA.
-Previously he was in the bands Se'lavy, Mar'derayla and Phantasmagoria, Spiv States (stylized as SPIV STATES and previously as spiv states) and released solo material under the alias Attic (stylized as attic) and under his own name.
+Jun (stylized as JUN) is a Japanese visual kei rock musician and singer-songwriter who is currently a guitarist of Gotcharocka.
+He was previously in the bands Se'lavy, Mar'derayla, Kisaki & Kansai Kizoku, Phantasmagoria, Toshi with T-Earth and Spiv States.
+He has also released solo material under his own name and the alias Attic.

 Band history

 Se'lavy and Mar'derayla

 Jun's first known band was Se'lavy.
 Not much is known about them except that Iori was also in the group.
-His second band Mar'derayla formed in 2002 and were signed to Under Code Production, a sublabel of Free-Will run by Jun's future bandmate Kisaki.
+His second band Mar'derayla formed in 2002 and was signed to Under Code Production, a sublabel of Free-Will run by Jun's future bandmate Kisaki.
 The group also contained Iori on guitar, Hayato on vocals, Hagane on bass and Rui on drums.
 Their debut mini-album Kiseki...
 Ring was released in May 2003, Rui left soon after and was replaced by Toki in June.
 They announced they would be disbanding after the release of "Love & Peace & Horror" on March 10, 2004, but officially disbanded on August 1.

 Phantasmagoria

+In 2004, Jun approached bassist Kisaki to start a band together, Phantasmagoria.
+Having already been through many visual kei bands by this point, Kisaki said it was Jun who reignited his love of bands; "He was an excellent guitarist, and the songs he created were cool.
+I compose music by myself, but I have always liked bands where the guitarist is the main composer, so I thought of Jun as the sound master of the band."
+They disbanded in 2007, but reunited for special shows in the following few years.